Hairballs are something that most cat owners accept as part of the territory of living with a cat.

 Debating the Shape

-The sound of your cat’s hairballs are likely very upsetting.
-You can predict what’s coming once you see them hunched over, wheezing, gagging, coughing and retching.
+The sound of your cat’s hairballs is likely very upsetting.
+You can predict what’s coming once you see them hunched over, wheezing, gagging, coughing, and retching.

 Some long-haired cats may experience hairballs more often than short-haired breeds, but all cats can suffer from hairballs.
 The important thing is not to accept the behavior as normal.
 Indeed, if it happens routinely (more than a few times a year), your cat could be struggling with a variety of potential health problems.